waf/RunOnSave/README.md

 The following options are supported:

 - **command** - the command to run.
 It should be either fully qualified or available on the Path environment variable.
+For `.cmd` and `.bat` files, make sure the file extension is included in the command.
 - **arguments** - the arguments to supply to the command.
 It supports the following placeholders:
   - `{file}` - The fully qualifed file that was saved (e.g. C:\Foo\Bar.cs)
   - `{filename}` - The file name only (e.g. Bar.cs)